 Back to business, back to stress

-Now I am even more certain how important my future plans are, changing my life to be the way I want.
+Now I am even more certain how important my plans are, changing my life to be the way I want.

 To find those things that are really valuable in your life.